-In future works, we will further use this tool to investigate compact objects collisions in other - and perhaps more complicated, alternative theories, as Einstein-scalar-Gauss-Bonnet for instance, and we will investigate its usage also for non head-on binaries.
+In future works, we will relax some of the approximation used in this work, by considering non-head-on collisions of spinning objects, and non-stationary initial data.
+Moreover, we shall use the CLAP to investigate compact objects collisions in other - and perhaps more complicated, modified gravity theories such as Einstein-scalar-Gauss-Bonnet gravity.

 {\bf{\em Acknowledgements.}} L.~A. acknowledges financial support provided by Funda\c{c}ao para a Ci\^{e}ncia e a Tecnologia Grant number PD/BD/128232/2016 awarded in the framework of the Doctoral Programme IDPASC-Portugal.
 V.~C.\ acknowledges financial support provided under the European Union's H2020 ERC Consolidator Grant ``Matter and strong-field gravity: New frontiers in Einstein's theory'' grant agreement no. MaGRaTh--646597.
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 101007855.
 We thank FCT for financial support through Project~No.~UIDB/00099/2020.
 We acknowledge financial support provided by FCT/Portugal through grants PTDC/MAT-APL/30043/2017 and PTDC/FIS-AST/7002/2020.
 We also acknowledge support from the Amaldi Research Center funded by the MIUR program "Dipartimento di Eccellenza" (CUP: B81I18001170001), and from the MIUR grant PRIN2017-MB8AEZ.
 The authors would like to acknowledge networking support by the GWverse COST Action CA16104, ``Black holes, gravitational waves and fundamental physics.''